GambitBSM/gambit_light_1.0/README.md

 ./gambit -f yaml_files/gambit_light_example.yaml
 ```

-To see a full list of command-line options, do
+To see a complete list of command-line options, do
 ```
 ./gambit --help
 ```